How and why we monitor your attendance and information on taking an absence from University.

 - Ensure you have access to the right support.

 Lack of attendance over a long period of time can lead to formal action by your department and in some cases, withdrawal from the University.
-Please see your student handbook for information on how your department monitors attendance.
+See your student handbook for information on how your department monitors attendance.

 You're required to be in regular attendance on your course and inform your department of any short or long-term absences.